This function introduces meta controllers, the first one of which is a block change.

 This function is a property of the layer, and is selected under the layer menu.
 When active, the main display will change slightly to indicate that it is not an “INST” that is being played, but a META.

-Currently, since a running block change controller does change the current block, the visible block will keep changing.
-This makes entering block change commands tricky.
-(I am working on this).
-One workaround is to “program” the block changes with the Meta instrument set to 000 (No action), and then change the instrument to the block change instrument.
+However, for non-score-256 layer types, a block change will change the active visible block, which can make programming certain effects difficult.
+One workaround for non-score256 layers is to “program” the block changes with the Meta instrument set to 000 (No action), and then change the instrument to the block change instrument.

 However, this does not preclude inventive use in other modes.
 The block change meta controller deliberately doesn’t do anything in PUSH mode since it isn’t meaningful.
 Behaviour in SOLO mode does change block as expected, but is probably only useful as a way of changing blocks with one key press e.g. in a live situation.
 Trying to use a block change meta in a BOUNCE layer, for example, can be quite confusing, since the block - and hence the live set of notes - keeps changing.